brentyi/tyro/README.md

 `dcargs` is a tool for generating portable, reusable, and strongly typed CLI interfaces from dataclass definitions.

-We expose one function, `parse(Type[T]) -> T`, which takes a dataclass type and instantiates it via an argparse-style CLI interface.
+We expose one function, `parse()`, which takes a dataclass type and instantiates it via an argparse-style CLI interface.
 If we create a script called `simple.py`:

 ```python
 import dataclasses